China opposes outside interference in Venezuela's affairs

 China has lent over $50 billion to Venezuela through oil-for-loan agreements over the past decade, securing energy supplies for its fast-growing economy.

-But the financing dried up as the South American country’s economy began spiraling downward in 2015, pressured by plummeting oil prices.
+But the financing dried up as the South American country’s economy began spiralling downward in 2015, pressured by plummeting oil prices.
+(Reporting by Christian Shepherd; Editing by Nick Macfie)